pqcfox/vote/README.md

 ./vote.py (-v)
 ```

-Verbose mode will give you additional analytics beyond the victor.
+Verbose mode will give you additional analytics (not just the victor).